1biot/FiQueLa/README.md

 #### Filtering functions

-Using `HAVING` is useful when you want to filter data based on final row or aggregated values. `HAVIN` not translate any nested values, but `WHERE` clause does.
+Using `HAVING` is useful when you want to filter data based on final row or aggregated values. `HAVING` not translate any nested values, but `WHERE` clause does.

 ```php